woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 To mount volumes a PersistentVolume (PV) and PersistentVolumeClaim (PVC) are needed on the cluster which can be referenced in steps via the `volumes` option.

-Persistent volumes need to be manually generated, use the Kubernetes [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) documentation as a reference.
+Persistent volumes must be created manually.
+Use the Kubernetes [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) documentation as a reference.

-_If your PVC is not highly available or NFS based, you may need to also integrate affinity settings to ensure your steps run on the correct node._
+_If your PVC is not highly available or NFS-based, you may also need to integrate affinity settings to ensure that your steps are executed on the correct node._

-NOTE: If you plan to use this volume on more than one workflow concurrently, make sure you have configured the PVC with:
+NOTE: If you plan to use this volume in more than one workflow concurrently, make sure you have configured the PVC in `RWX` mode.
+Keep in mind that this feature must be supported by the used CSI driver:

 ```yaml
   accessModes: